Hanel32/Datascience_Statistics_Drawer_Python/README.md

 - Probability Analysis: A survey of Probability Theory
 - Hypothesis Analysis: A survey of Hypothesis Testing, Confidence Intervals, P-hacking, A/B Tests, Bayesian Inference
 - Gradient Analysis: A survey of Gradient Descent, the popular mechanic involved in Machine Learning
+- Data Aquistion: A survey of introductory Regular Expressions, Web Scraping, and Beautiful Soup to mine text

 Please note: